da4089/exsim/README.rst

 # Policy modules can be loaded for automatic message handling.
 # Basic matching engine will manage books, publish data, and match orders.

+Endpoint
+  A listening socket, attached to a matching engine, and configured with a protocol to encode and decode received messages.

+Session
+  A socket connection, initiated by a client application.
+Sessions are created by Endpoints, and inherit their Endpoint's Protocol and Engine.

+Protocol
+  An encoder and decoder that converts messages in a trading protocol (like, FIX or OUCH) into Python dictionaries that are passed to the matching engine for action.

+  The protocol can optionally handle some of the "mechanics" of the
+  communication: sequence numbers, heartbeats, etc.  But actual trading messages are simply translated and handed off to the engine.

 # Milestone 1
 #